saikat-says-cool/sentivibe/docs/TIER_OFFERINGS.md

 ## 3. Conceptual Implementation Notes

-*   **Subscription Management:** A new `public.subscriptions` table will be created in Supabase to track user payment status (e.g., `status: 'active'`, `plan_id`, `current_period_end`).
-This table will be linked to `auth.users.id`.
+*   **Subscription Management:** The `public.subscriptions` table tracks user payment status.
-*   **Backend Enforcement:** All usage limits and feature access differentiations will be enforced within Supabase Edge Functions.
+*   **Backend Enforcement:** All usage limits and feature access differentiations are enforced within Supabase Edge Functions.
 Each relevant Edge Function will:
     1. Check `auth.uid()` to determine if the user is authenticated.
     2. If authenticated, query the `public.subscriptions` table to verify an active paid subscription.
-    3. Apply the appropriate Free Tier or Paid Tier limits based on the user's status.
+    3. Apply the appropriate Unauthenticated, Authenticated Free, or Paid Tier limits based on the user's status.
     4. Return an error response if a limit is exceeded, prompting the user to upgrade.
 *   **Frontend UI:** The user interface will dynamically adapt based on the user's tier.
 This includes displaying upgrade prompts, usage counters, and hiding/showing premium features like "My Analyses."
 *   **Payment Gateway:** Integration with a payment gateway (e.g., Stripe) will be required to handle subscriptions.
 Webhooks from the payment gateway will update the `public.subscriptions` table.